Using Brouwer's fixed point theorem: Evasiveness

 \begin{Theorem} [The Evasiveness Conjecture for prime powers: Kahn, Saks \& Sturtevant \cite{KSS}] All monontone non-trivial graph properties and digraph properties for graphs on a prime power number of vertices $|V|=q=p^t$ are evasive. \end{Theorem}

-\proof We identify the fixed vertex set $V$ with $GF(q)$.
-Corresponding to a non-evasive monotone non-trivial graph property we have a non-evasive complex $\K$ on a set $E={V\choose 2}$ of ${q\choose 2}$ vertices.
-By Theorem~\ref{t:collapsible} $\K$ is collapsible and hence $\Z_p$-acyclic.
+\proof We identify the fixed vertex set $V$ with $\GF(q)$.
+Corresponding to a non-evasive monotone non-trivial graph property we have a non-evasive complex $\Delta$ on a set $E=\binom{V}{2}$ of~$\binom{q}{2}$ vertices.
+By Theorem~\ref{t:collapsible} $\Delta$ is collapsible and hence \emph{$\Z_p$-acyclic}, that is, all its reduced homology groups with $\Z_p$-coefficients vanish.

-The symmetry group of $\K$ includes the symmetric group~$\Symm_q$, but we take only the subgroup of all ``affine maps''
+The symmetry group of~$\Delta$ includes the symmetric group~$\Symm_q$, but we take only the subgroup of all ``affine maps''

-that permute the vertex set~$V$, and (since we are considering graph properties) extend to an action on the vertex set $E={V\choose 2}$ of~$\K$.
-Then we can easily verify the following facts: \begin{compactitem}[ $\bullet$] \item $G$ is doubly transitive on $V$, and hence induces a vertex transitive group of symmetries of the complex $\K$ on the vertex set~$E={V\choose 2}$ (interpret $GF(q)$ as a $1$-dimensional vector space, then any (ordered) pair of distinct points can be mapped to any other such pair by an affine map on the line); \item $P$ is a $p$-group (of order $p^t=q$); \item $P$ is the kernel of the homomorphism that maps $(x\mapsto ax+b)$ to $a\in GF(q)^*$, the multiplicative group of $GF(q)$, and thus a normal subgroup of $G$; \item $G/P\cong GF(q)^*$ is cyclic (this is known from your algebra class). \end{compactitem} Taking these facts together, we have verified all the requirements of Oliver's Theorem~\ref{t:oliver}.
-Hence $G$ has a fixed point on $\K$, and by Lemma~\ref{l:transitive-fixed} $\K$ is a simplex, and hence the corresponding (di)graph property is trivial. \endproof
+that permute the vertex set~$V$, and (since we are considering graph properties) extend to an action on the vertex set $E=\binom{V}{2}$ of~$\Delta$.
+Then we can easily verify the following facts: \begin{compactitem}[ $\bullet$] \item $G$ is doubly transitive on $V$, and hence induces a vertex transitive group of symmetries of the complex $\Delta$ on the vertex set~$E=\binom{V}{2}$ (interpret $\GF(q)$ as a $1$-dimensional vector space, then any (ordered) pair of distinct points can be mapped to any other such pair by an affine map on the line); \item $P$ is a $p$-group (of order $p^t=q$); \item $P$ is the kernel of the homomorphism that maps $(x\mapsto ax+b)$ to $a\in \GF(q)^*$, the multiplicative group of~$\GF(q)$, and thus a normal subgroup of~$G$; \item $G/P\cong \GF(q)^*$ is cyclic (this is known from your algebra class). \end{compactitem} Taking these facts together, we have verified all the requirements of Oliver's fixed point theorem, as provided in the Appendix as Theorem~\ref{t:oliver}.
+Hence $G$ has a fixed point on $\Delta$, and by Lemma~\ref{l:transitive-fixed} $\Delta$ is a simplex, and hence the corresponding (di)graph property is trivial. \endproof

-From this one can also deduce---with a lemma due to Kleitman \& Kwiatowski \cite[Thm.~2]{KleitmanKwiatowski}---that every non-trivial monotone graph property on $n$ vertices has complexity at least $n^2/4+o(n^2) = m/2 + o(m)$.
-(For the proof see \cite[Thm.~6]{KSS}.)
-This establishes the Aanderaa--Rosenberg Conjecture~\ref{ARC}.
+From this one can also deduce---with a lemma due to Kleitman \& Kwiatowski \cite[Thm.
+2]{KleitmanKwiatowski}---that every non-trivial monotone graph property on $n$ vertices has complexity at least $n^2/4+o(n^2) = m/2 + o(m)$.
+(For the proof see \cite[Thm.
+6]{KSS}.)
+This establishes the Aanderaa--Rosenberg Conjecture.
 On the other hand, the Evasiveness Conjecture is still an open problem for every $n\ge10$ that is not a prime power.
-Kahn, Saks \& Sturtevant \cite[Sect.~4]{KSS} report that they verified it for $n=6$.
+Kahn, Saks \& Sturtevant \cite[Sect.
+4]{KSS} report that they verified it for $n=6$.

 The following treats the bipartite version of the Evasiveness Conjecture.
 Note that in the case where $mn$ is a prime power it follows from Proposition~\ref{p:RV}.

 \begin{Theorem} [The Evasiveness Conjecture for bipartite graphs, Yao~\cite{Yao}] All monotone non-trivial bipartite graph properties are evasive. \end{Theorem}